 Stumps removed from the site may be buried on – site if the burial location is not located in any flood plain.
 This disposal site must be identified on any approved plan and approved by the Town Engineer.
 If off – site stump disposal is proposed, the disposal location must satisfy all relevant State requirements.

-No extraction activities shall occur within designated flood hazard areas or, unless specifically approved by the Board of Adjustment under Section 3.11, within surface water or wetland buffer areas.
+No extraction activities shall occur within designated flood hazard areas or, unless specifically approved by the DRB under Section 3.11, within surface water or wetland buffer areas.

 (2) Reclamation Plan Approval.
-Any proposed extraction of earth resources under Subsection (D)(1) above shall not be approved until the Planning Commission has reviewed and approved a site reclamation plan, subject to site plan review under Section 5.6 and the following requirements.
+Any proposed extraction of earth resources under Subsection (D)(1) above shall not be approved until the DRB has reviewed and approved a site reclamation plan, subject to site plan review under Section 5.6 and the following requirements.
 Site plan review shall precede or be conducted concurrently with conditional use review.

 Application Materials.
-In addition to application materials required for site plan approval under Section 5.2, application to the Planning Commission for site reclamation plan approval shall include the following:
+In addition to application materials required for site plan approval under Section 5.2, application to the DRB for site reclamation plan approval shall include the following:

 A map or maps showing existing topography at contour intervals of five feet (5') or less, all existing and proposed excavation areas, the location of all features of the site such as wooded areas, buildings, utilities, wells, walls and fences, roads, easements, wetlands and standing water, surface drainage patterns, the name of the owner of the site, the names of the owners of adjacent properties, existing and proposed access roads, parking areas, all features of the proposed extraction operation, scale and north arrow.